Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 Poultry, such as chicken and turkey, carries particularly high risks, with bacteria such as Campylobacter and Salmonella having the potential to contaminate.

 This is why I would always recommend the use of a good meat thermometer to ensure that the food is cooked all the way through and to the correct temperature.

 My Recommended Meat Thermometer

-The ThermoPro has a large LCD screen, which makes it easy to read.
-There's a magnet on the back, so that the thermometer can be attached to the fridge when not in use.
+The ThermoPro's features include a large LCD screen, which makes it easy to read.
+There's a magnet on the back, so that the thermometer can easily be attached to a fridge, or another metal surface, when not in use.
 This thermometer is durable, versatile, and extremely accurate in my experience.